Elephant Foot prototype

 The concept is based on low cost construction techniques: old and worn out steel belted tires plus small quantities of concrete.
 In the bottom of the foundation ditches round river stones are placed to work as roller bearings.
 The tires are then placed side by side (without filling) to provide the elastic shock absorbing response.
 The Elephant Foot made of regular concrete is merged into the foundation tie beam via protruding reinforcement bars.
 The cone shaped bottom will make the structure center back into the tires after the quake.

-The concluding shake table tests February 2016 at the Indian Institute of Technology, Guwahati have been evaluated by Prof James Kelly, Dept of Civil Engineering, UC Berkeley.
+The concluding shake table tests February 2016 at the Indian Institute of Technology, Guwahati.

 We built a solid wooden frame to keep the tires in place on a truck.
 The concrete weight was a road separation block weighing over 1.1 ton, which corresponds to a house wall on top of three tires in a row.
 The immediate evaluation of this first test series studying the video recordings: The concrete block was gently moving on top of the tires whereas the flatbed truck was shaking as expected on the unpaved road.